Why your Products Should Get MUIS Halal Certification?

 How to get Singapore Halal Certificate from MUIS?

 Every country, usually has their own certification body and organisation which regulates which products or services that can obtain a Halal certificate.
 In Singapore, Majlis Ugama Islam or MUIS Halal is the organization which manages the Singapore Halal food certification.
 According to MUIS, the certification is not compulsory in Singapore, but rather voluntary for all business.
-Therefore, it is the company choice whether they want to apply food certificate or not.
+Therefore, it is the company choice whether they want to apply food certificate or not on their own or through the halal consultancy.
 Usually, the businesses which are applying for Halal food certification are those who are targeting Muslim consumers.

 The Singapore MUIS Halal Standards (SMHS) have been developed by the Islamic Religious Council of Singapore (MUIS), in collaboration with SPRING Singapore (national standards body) and MUIS-appointed Halal standards committee, comprising religious scholars, industry players and government officials.
 Its objectives are to provide transparent religious and technical guidelines pertaining to the certification, to enhance consistency with regard to compliance with MUIS Halal certification terms and conditions, and to facilitate trade and other business opportunities.